-- b) Call on the UK government to immediately end its support for the training of Indonesian police and military units (such as Detachment 88) which have been shown to be perpetrators of human rights abuses against West Papuans and to suspend all support for the Indonesian military (including suspension of the issuing of arms export licences) whilst concerns exist that the military are complicit with serious human rights abuses in West Papua; - c) Publicise UNISON's position to members to raise awareness of the issue and to encourage them to lobby their MPs; - d) Support campaigns in the UK, such as the Free West Papua Campaign, which raise awareness about the human rights situation in West Papua and the rights of the West Papuan people to self-determination and freedom from Indonesian colonial rule, and to do this by, for example: - i) Encouraging branches and regions to establish links with, and provide support for, their local Free West Papua group and affiliated groups (e.g. Grassroots for West Papua); - ii) Inviting Free West Papua Campaign to have a stall or meeting for members at national and regional conferences; - iii) Inviting Benny Wenda to speak at events on international issues organised by UNISON e.g. at National Delegates Conference and at the seminars held for Branch International Officers; - iv) To make contact with Indonesian trade unions which are acting in solidarity with the indigenous population of West Papua and to explore the possibility of providing them with support in such solidarity work.
+- a) Lobby the UK government to press using all means at its disposal -the Indonesian government to end the widespread and systemic human rights abuses perpetrated by its security forces in West Papua, including the suppression of the expression of independence views; - b) Call on the UK government to immediately end its support for the training of Indonesian police and military units (such as Detachment 88) which have been shown to be perpetrators of human rights abuses against West Papuans and to suspend all support for the Indonesian military (including suspension of the issuing of arms export licences) whilst concerns exist that the military are complicit with serious human rights abuses in West Papua; - c) Publicise UNISON's position to members to raise awareness of the issue and to encourage them to lobby their MPs; - d) Support campaigns in the UK, such as the Free West Papua Campaign, which raise awareness about the human rights situation in West Papua and the rights of the West Papuan people to self-determination and freedom from Indonesian colonial rule, and to do this by, for example: - i) Encouraging branches and regions to establish links with, and provide support for, their local Free West Papua group and affiliated groups (e.g. Grassroots for West Papua); - ii) Inviting Free West Papua Campaign to have a stall / meeting for members at national and regional conferences; - iii) Inviting Benny Wenda to speak at events on international issues organised by UNISON e.g. at National Delegates Conference and at the seminars held for Branch International Officers; - iv) To make contact with Indonesian trade unions which are acting in solidarity with the indigenous population of West Papua and to explore the possibility of providing them with support in such solidarity work.

-North Tyneside Metropolitan
+City of Wolverhampton North Tyneside Metropolitan